diogo-baptista/Folder-Synchronization-with-Python/README.md

 # One-way Synchronization between an Origin and a Replica Folder with Python

 ## About the project
 This is a simple project that synchronizes a origin folder and a replica folder.
 Basically anything created, removed or altered in the origin folder must be reflected onto the replica folder.
-You also need to specify a interval for the synchronization (in seconds) and a path for the logfile to be stored, this file contains records of all the changes made between the two folders.
+You also need to specify a interval for the synchronization (in seconds), and a path for the logfile to be stored, this file contains records of all the changes made between the two folders.

 ## How to run